rishannp/Subject-Independent-Graphical-Models/README.md

 > 📎 *Note*: Due to licensing, users must download raw datasets from original sources.
 Scripts to preprocess into PLV format are provided.

 ---

+If you use this work, please cite:
+@inproceedings{patel2025,
+  title={Towards Calibration-Free Motor Imagery BCIs via Graph-Based Transfer Learning}, author={Patel, Rishan and Zhu, Ziyue and Bryson, Barney and Carlson, Tom and Jiang, Dai and Demosthenous, Andreas}, booktitle={IEEE Engineering in Medicine and Biology Society Neural Engineering Conference (NER)}, year={2025}
+}